How to write an inspiring logo design brief with Milanote

 Logo design brief guide example

-How to write a logo brief in 8 easy steps
+How to write a logo design brief

 A strong logo is one that's easily recognized and remembered.
 Think of Nike's swoosh or Twitter's bird.
 It's the perfect graphical representation of a company.
 But a logo's design doesn't happen by accident.
 It's the result of a well-defined brief at the start of the creative process.